ialbert/bio/md/index.md

 # Welcome to bioinformatics

-> Software under development.
-Operational but not fully vetted.
+> The software is currently under development.
+It is operational but not fully vetted.

 `bio` - command-line utilities to make bioinformatics explorations more enjoyable.

-Built on top of [BioPython][biopython], [Parasail][parasail] and other existing packages; `bio` streamlines bioinformatics tasks such as:
+Built on top of [BioPython][biopython], [Parasail][parasail] and other existing packages; `bio` streamlines tedius bioinformatics tasks such as:

-- downloading data from NCBI
+- downloading and storing data
-- converting between data formats
+- converting between formats
-- extracting partial information from files: select by gene, by coordinate, by matching a pattern ...
+- extracting a subset of information
-- aligning sequences
+- visualizing alignments
-- visualizing taxonomies
+- exploring taxonomies
-- ... and others ...
+- ... and more ...

 Having access to all the utility described above makes the `bio` package well suited for exploratory analysis of genomes.

-If you are new to bioinformatics and would like to get traind in how to use `bio` see the [Biostar Handbook][handbook]
+The software was written to teach bioinformatics and is the companion software to the [Biostar Handbook][handbook]

 [biopython]: https://biopython.org/
 [emboss]: http://emboss.sourceforge.net/